mesosphere/dcos-docs-site/pages/services/spark/2.4.0-2.2.1-3/index.md

 layout: layout.pug
 title: Spark 2.4.0-2.2.1-3
 navigationTitle: Spark 2.4.0-2.2.1-3
-menuWeight:
+menuWeight: 1
-excerpt:
+excerpt: Documentation for DC/OS Apache Spark 2.4.0-2.2.1-3
+model: /services/spark/data.yml
+render: mustache
 featureMaturity:
 ---

-Welcome to the documentation for the DC/OS Apache Spark.
-For more information about new and changed features, see the [release notes](https://github.com/mesosphere/spark-build/releases/).
+Welcome to the documentation for the DC/OS {{ model.techName }}.
+For more information about new and changed features, see the [release notes](/services/spark/2.4.0-2.2.1-3/release-notes/).

-Apache Spark is a fast and general-purpose cluster computing system for big data.
+{{ model.techName }} is a fast and general-purpose cluster computing system for big data.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
-It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, MLlib for machine learning, GraphX for graph processing, and Spark Streaming for stream processing.
-For more information, see the [Apache Spark documentation][1].
+It also supports a rich set of higher-level tools including {{ model.techShortName }} SQL for SQL and DataFrames, MLlib for machine learning, GraphX for graph processing, and {{ model.techShortName }} Streaming for stream processing.
+For more information, see the [{{ model.techName }} documentation][1].

-DC/OS Apache Spark consists of [Apache Spark with a few custom commits][17] along with [DC/OS-specific packaging][18].
+DC/OS {{ model.techName }} consists of [{{ model.techName }} with a few custom commits][17] along with [DC/OS-specific packaging][18].

-DC/OS Apache Spark includes:
+DC/OS {{ model.techName }} includes:

 *   [Mesos Cluster Dispatcher][2]
-*   [Spark History Server][3]
+*   [{{ model.techShortName }} History Server][3]
-*   DC/OS Apache Spark CLI
+*   DC/OS {{ model.techName }} CLI
-*   Interactive Spark shell
+*   Interactive {{ model.techShortName }} shell

 # Benefits

-*   Utilization: DC/OS Apache Spark leverages Mesos to run Spark on the same cluster as other DC/OS services
+*   Utilization: DC/OS {{ model.techName }} leverages Mesos to run {{ model.techShortName }} on the same cluster as other DC/OS services
 *   Improved efficiency
 *   Simple Management
 *   Multi-team support